sinhui99/FinalYearProject-sinhui/README.md

 		training.ipynb or training.py
 	Upon complete running the file, the trained model will be saved.
 You may need to modify the name of the model and the name of the hdf5 file if needed.

-11. Run the following to preprocess the testing data: (please get test_preprocessing file from the folder ForUbuntuUser or ForWindowsUser)
+11. Run the following to preprocess the testing data: (please get test_preprocessing file from the folder ForUbuntuUser or ForWindowsUser, move to file to root if you want to run it)

 		test_preprocessing.ipynb or test_preprocessing.py